Evergreen Content: The Holy Grail of Content

 Evergreen Content (with Examples)

-9 Scientifically Proven Ways to Grow Muscle Fast – First published in 2019 and no doubt will still be relevant in 3019.
-Science is science after all and these proven ‘muscle building’ methods won’t expire anytime soon.
+- 9 scientifically proven ways to grow muscle fast–First published in 2019 and no doubt will still be relevant in 3019.
+Science is science and these proven ‘muscle building’ methods won’t expire anytime soon.

-How to Cook Rice on the Stove – First published in 2018 and likely to be relevant for decades to come.
-Stoves are a kitchen staple and families will continue to want to cook rice on it for years to come.
+- How to cook rice on the stove – First published in 2018 and likely to be relevant for decades to come.
+Stoves are a kitchen staple and families will continue to cook rice on them for years to come.

-9 Ways to Lower Your Golf Handicap This Year – First published in 2014 but still relevant today and for years to come.
-Provides quick, simple and effective tips that are essentially ‘timeless.’
+- 9 ways to lower your golf handicap this year– First published in 2014 but still relevant today and for years to come.
+Provides quick, simple and effective tips that are ‘timeless.’

-To Summarise: Evergreen content does not have a date expiry – it is relevant both today and most likely the total span of our lifetimes.
+Takeaway: Evergreen content does not have a date expiry.
+It’s relevant today and most likely over the span of our lifetimes.

 The Importance of Evergreen Content